 Accessible shower features are those created with limited mobility users in mind.

-Extra grab bars are another accessible feature that makes showering easier for everyone – not just those with limited mobility.
+An extra grab bar is another accessible feature that makes showering easier for everyone – not just those with limited mobility.

 Why not incorporate a built-in seat into your shower for an even more comfortable place to relax?
-A built-in seat means you don’t have to sit the entire time you’re showering.
+A shower chair means you don’t have to stand the entire time that you’re showering.
 It also is a helpful area to shave your legs and can act as extra storage space for your cosmetics.